St. Landry Parish Mardi Gras Traditions

 Here, Mardi Gras is not your typical festival with congested crowds, beads, and doubloons.
 At certain festivities, these trinkets are rarely in sight.
 Instead, locals trade floats for horses, beads for bells, and rowdy streets for a day of revelry in rural areas.
 Still, different cultures within the parish celebrate Mardi Gras in their own unique way, establishing their own traditions.

-In the Opelousas, Grand Coteau, and Sunset a range of events take place including parades and zydeco dances.
+In Opelousas, Grand Coteau, and Sunset, a range of events take place including parades and zydeco dances.
 No blues here, just the upbeat sounds of accordions and fiddles coming from local zydeco musicians.
 In fact, one of the biggest players in the zydeco genre, Lil’ Nate, hosts the Opelousas Parade, Chicken Run, and Trail Ride.
 Trail rides are an important part of the Creole culture in St. Landry Parish, a place with a thriving equine industry.
 The modern cowboy, or girl, rides on horseback followed by a procession of eager participants in trailers, with food and music along the way.

-Further west of this creole tradition, a century-old celebration takes place in Eunice, Louisiana where men and women are on horseback, parading around the countryside and chasing chickens for a gumbo.
+Further west of this creole tradition, a century-old celebration takes place in Eunice, Louisiana where men and women on horseback, parade around the countryside, chasing chickens for a gumbo.
 Participants wear handcrafted masks, tall hats, called capuchons, and very distinctive costumes.
 This celebration is part of a unique five-day festival beginning the Friday before Mardi Gras Day.
 The main event is the Courir de Mardi Gras, mentioned above, which includes traditional chicken chasing and silliness by revelers all day long.
-Throughout the weekend, experience the town’s Cajun traditions with Cajun music jam sessions, street dances, cooking demos, and a special Liberty Theater show.
-Lil’ Mardi Gras, a run for children ages 0-14, is held Sunday as well as an old time boucherie (hog butchering).
+Throughout the weekend, experience the town’s Cajun traditions with Cajun music jam sessions, street dances, cooking demos, and a special Liberty Theatre show.
+Lil’ Mardi Gras, a run for children up to 14 years of age, is held Sunday, as well as an old time boucherie (hog butchering).

 What is Courir de Mardi Gras?